IV1T3/IRNewsFetcher/Contributing.md

 - irnewsfetcher/argparser.py
   - Add the company as an argument to the argparser.
-- irnewsfetcher/main.py
-  - Add the companies' ticker symbol to the *valid_companies* dictionary.
 - irnewsfetcher/pagedata.py
   - "rss": Set the boolean, whether you receive information through an RSS or not.
 However, RSS is currently not supported.
 Currently, this has to be always *False*.
   - "company_name": Add the full company name to be displayed.